 Now if we look at the URL, you can see that I’m running on localhost on port 62081.
 Now if I were to type in, home/index, you’ll see that I get the same page.
 And that’s because home for the home controller and index for the index action method are implied because of that default routing.
 So I can remove these and still get this home page.

-So that pretty much shows a complete example of how model view controller is used within asp.net.
+That is a complete example of how the model view controller is used within asp.net.
 You have the controller, the model, which is this product repository, the view, and routing, which helps us kind of glue all this together and create a complete example of an asp.net MVC website.